OWASP/www-project-mobile-app-security/tab_news.md

 5. Start at 1. :-)

-We would love to have you as contributor.
+We would love to have you as a contributor.
 Feel free to share the mail or like our tweet

 Stay safe, take care and #StayHome!